Each year, Advent sneaks up on me.

 7. Visit a live Nativity.

 In a live Nativity, real people dress up as the characters from the Christmas story.
 By seeing the characters as live people, it reminds us that Mary, Joseph, and the animals were real, too.
 Whenwe see the tangible nature of the Christmas story, the beautiful truths it reveals become tangible, too.
 Many churches put these live presentations on—find one in your community!

 In our society, it is very difficult to fast from all treats during Advent, since anticipatory Christmas goodies are served everywhere you go.
 Maybe the most effective fasting during this season would be to fast from noise, franticness, and media.
 Try to cut back on news, sports, entertainment, politics, frantic errands, and other avoidable distractions, hopefully opening up more space for prayer in your day.

 9. Be patient with yourself.

 St. Francis de Sales said, “Be patient with all things, but first of all with yourself.”
 As we approach a variety of Advent practices, remember that more than anything, God wants your heart.
 He wants your imperfect efforts.
 He wants more for us, and not more from us.

 May the peace of Christ dwell richly in your heart this season.

-Julia Amting is passionate about using modern communication channels to share the gospel and God’s beauty.
-Julia joined the Ascension team as a marketing associate after graduating from Central Michigan University completing a Bachelor’s degree in Integrative Public Relations, Julia manages a small painting business and loves writing, hiking, trying new things, and adventures of all forms.
+Julia Morgensai is passionate about using modern communication channels to share the gospel and God’s beauty.
+Julia joined the Ascension team as a marketing associate after graduating from Central Michigan University with a Bachelor’s degree in Integrative Public Relations.
+Julia loves writing, hiking, trying new things, and adventures of all forms.